senserf/picos/README.txt

     Matching fix to PicOS (the same date): removal of TARP macros (defineable by the praxis), which have been replaced by functions.
 Note that SIDE R071028A is required to run this.

+R071114A:

+    Added ee_size, which was accidentally missing from the set of ee ops.